david8zhang/ds-blog/_posts/2021-01-06-Guild-Manager-Devlog-1.md

   - retaliate when being attacked, just like in Fire Emblem
   - use buff skills and heal ally heroes
 - Critical strikes and one-hit KO's, (though they aren't communicated to the player yet)
+- Unique animations for ranged, melee, and magic attacks

 ## Seasons and Matches